ExistedGit/Dota2Cheat/README.md

 This cheat can be safely reinjected at any point of the game

-Build Dota2Loader and use it to inject
+Build Dota2Loader and launch its .exe to inject(not from Visual Studio, it messes up the file paths!)

 **ABSOLUTELY DETECTABLE BY VAC, FOR USE IN DEMO MODE OR A LOBBY** (Memory Map support WIP)